 "Design codes may be appropriate in other circumstances as well.
 They may, for example, be appropriate for thematic design coding to guide the design of repetitive minor householder planning applications such as house extensions, alterations, and the like in a particular locality.
 However, these forms of design coding are not the focus of this guide."

-2. The paragraphs below from section 12 of the NPPF justify the use of design codes and there are a number of examples where design codes have been successfully used in planning25.
+The paragraphs below from section 12 of the NPPF justify the use of design policies, principles or assessments and there are anumber of examples where design codes have been successfully used in planning25.

-Paragraph 59 notes that,
+Paragraph 125 and 126 note that,